GrottoPress/shield/docs/09-EMAIL-CONFIRMATION.md

    `Shield::EmailConfirmationSession` is a wrapper around *Lucky* sessions that deals with session keys and values for email confirmations, and handles verification of email confirmation tokens retrieved from session.

 1. Set up emails:

-   `EmailConfirmationRequestEmail`:

-   This is a confirmation email sent to the new email address of a new or existing user.
-It should contain the email confirmation URL.

    ```crystal
    # ->>> src/emails/email_confirmation_request_email.cr